International Student Association

 - President – Hannah Katharina Schöberl

-One of my suggestions to you is to be curious and stay active.
-If you notice something that needs to be improved, don't just complain, but take steps to make a change and be patient.
+One of my suggestions to you is to be curious and active at the same time!
+If you notice something that needs to be improved, do not just complain, but take steps to make a change and be patient.

-This year marks the 30th year of international students at RSU - let's celebrate that together!
+This year marks the 30th year of international students at RSU - so let's get ready to celebrate together!

 Be yourself, everyone else is already taken.